tung/ruggrogue/book/hunger-and-regeneration.md

 The `fullness` field is the exact internal fullness level of the player; zero means the player is starving, while the `max_fullness` field simply caps its value.

-The `sub_hp` field is used to determine when the player should regenerate a hit point (or lose, in case of starvation).
+The `sub_hp` field is used to determine when the player should regenerate a hit point (or lose one, in case of starvation).
 It can be thought of as a 'fractional hit point', serving as the numerator with the denominator decided elsewhere.
 This is explained later in this chapter.